scottorton/prisma-python-vuln/README.md

 Edit vuln-query-download.py first to create the query that matches your requirements.
 This is listed under def vuln_query.

-*To Do, create the script to use json files*
+-----*To Do: create the script to use json files*-----

 Run the script as follows: